KyleRego/KyleRego.github.io/collections/_software_development_notes/anki-database-schema-notes.markdown

 )
 {% endhighlight %}

-This includes a comment about the `flds` column deliberately using the integer type for ordering.
+This includes a comment about the `sfld` (sort field) column deliberately using the integer type.

 ### The id, guid, mid, mod, and usn columns